stuart475898/Notes-Public/RAMMap.md

 Breakdown of physical RAM by page state and usage type
 ![Use Counts](/Images/rammap1.png)
 ### Page State
-* **Active:** Pages already in a processes working set, and non-pagable pages.
+* **Active:** Pages already in a process working set, and non-pageable pages.
 Does not generate a page fault
-* **Standby:** Pages removed from a processes working set but not cleared - used as cache and generates a soft fault
+* **Standby:** Pages removed from a process working set but not cleared - used as cache and generates a soft fault
 * **Modified:** Same as standby but contents had changed.
 Used as cache and generates a soft fault, although must be written to disk before its cleared
 * **Modified No Write:** Same as modified but does not need committing to disk on clearing
 * **Transition:** Pages locked in memory by a driver